chehce3/chehce3/README.md

 - 💞️ I’m looking to collaborate on everything that i could
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i would like to start a company that offers cibersecurity for big companies
+- ⚡ Fun fact: i would like to start a company focused on cibersecurity
 -

 <!---